apache/sqoop/docs/src/site/sphinx/dev/RESTAPI.rst

    }

-/v1/link/[lname]  or /v1/link/[lid] - [PUT] - Update Link
+/v1/link/[lname] - [PUT] - Update Link
 ---------------------------------------------------------

-Update an existing link object with name [lname] or id [lid].
+Update an existing link object with name [lname].
 To make the procedure of filling inputs easier, the general practice is get the link first and then change some of the values for the inputs.

 * Method: ``PUT``